digEmAll/bsearchtools/README.md

 __(*)__
 _lightweight_ in the sense that is just a `data.frame`, with `class(x) = c('DFI','data.frame')`
 plus an attribute containing the necessary indexes data.
-So it still can be used as a plain normal `data.frame`, since the base functions have not been overridden (except for `print`, which prepend the list of indexed columns).
+So it can still be used as a normal `data.frame`, since the base functions have not been overridden (except for `print`, which prepend the list of indexed columns).

 ### Examples :